 Instructions

-- For the Sauce: In a high speed blender (such as a Vitamix), add the cashews, fish sauce, honey, lime juice, ginger, Sriracha sauce, soy sauce, sesame oil, garlic and water; process on high for about 1 full minute, or until ingredients are well blended.
+- For the Sauce: In a high speed blender, add the cashews, fish sauce, honey, lime juice, ginger, Sriracha sauce, soy sauce, sesame oil, garlic and water; process on high for about 1 full minute, or until ingredients are well blended.
 Set sauce aside.

 - For the Vegetables & Noodles: Bring a large pot of salted water to a boil.
 Add the rice noodles and cook for 1 minute.
 Add the vegetables (zucchini noodles, bean sprouts and carrots) and cook for about 2 1/2 minutes, or until vegetables are soft but not mushy.
 Strain the rice and noodles and immediately transfer to a large skillet.